-- 1 Press AUTO LOUVER on the remote control while the automatic louver is operating. - 2 The crank touches the end of the motor securing plate and the louver returns to position 0. - 3 The motor power supply switches off when the louver is at the set position.
+- 1 Press AUTO LOUVER on the remote control while the automatic louver is operating. - 2 The crank touches the end of the motor securing plate and the louver returns to position 0. - The motor power supply switches off when the louver is at the set position. - 4 The louver stops at the set position.